 RIT student team won the title at the National Collegiate Cyber Defense Competition

-RIT designed and implemented the Collegiate Penetration Testing Competition, which has quickly become an annual national event for the top offensive testing cybersecurity teams
+RIT designed and implemented the Collegiate Penetration Testing Competition, which has quickly become an annual national event for the top offensive cybersecurity teams

 RIT designated Cybersecurity as one of signature research areas

 Designated by National Security Agency and Department of Homeland Security as a Center of Academic Excellence in Cybersecurity Research

 McChord Gift of $50 million for Cybersecurity and others.